Last updated 27th September 2018

-This guide explains how to configure the admin user's authorized_keys file so that you can add a new SSH key to regain access to your instance.
+This guide explains how to configure the authorized_keys file for the admin user, so that you can add a new SSH key to regain access to your instance.

-If you want to add your new SSH key, you just have to edit this file and add your new key to it:
+If you want to add your new SSH key, you just have to edit this file as follows: